 Spiritual Divorce represents one alternative path to work towards an extraordinary life rather than focusing on the separation and fighting.

 A legal divorce only considers physical ramifications of a relationship.
 A legal divorce lacks heart and often causes profound damage between two people.

 Spirit represents how we move through life.

 A spiritual divorce means to untangle two people’s life motions from each other, so they have a chance to re-balance their lives.
 After addressing personal issues, you can then revisit the baseline of your friendship.
 Many times it’s possible to help create a whole new relationship after addressing personal challenges.

 Spiritual Divorce represents a gradual separation of how two people live with each other, but it isn’t a legal divorce.
 The goal is to help two people re-balance how they live without the more damaging legal wrangling occurring first.

 It’s important to adapt this approach to fit each couple.
 The process has to allow for growth during separation.
-As a result people need to pick and choose carefully how to create personal space in a safe manner.
+As a result, people need to pick and choose carefully how to create personal space in a safe manner.

 A spiritual divorce doesn’t mean everything will be perfect.
-Hard truths and many bad feelings will need to get exposed for the healing process.
+Hard truths and many bad feelings will get exposed during the healing process.
 The difference is in a legal divorce all the hard feelings and conflict happens all at once, which is too fast and too intense for most people handle gracefully.
 So a spiritual divorce approaches this one step at a time regarding the personal differences.
 We also introduce moments of time out that allow both people to rest and recover from the more challenging moments.

 For the exact details of what a Spiritual Divorce would look like for you, you would need to contact us at a Personal Tao to arrange a session.
-I literally craft a spiritual divorce to fit each couple precisely to their emotional, family, work and personal conditions.

 Finally, it’s a very real time process, where I act as a spiritual mediator to balance out each step.